mrmichaelgallen/Project/readme.md

 ***

 * A running pace calculator
-* A image renaming program
+* A image file renaming program with GUI (Like a friend created for me back when digital photography started.
 * 30 Day Coding Challenge?